-The differential-mode current at the feed point of the folded-dipole antenna is attenuated from the differential-mode current fed at the outlet by the PLT modem by 5 to 10 dB, since the attenuation between two outlets on a common circuit is estimated to be 10 to 20 dB1.
-As the differential-mode impedance of the backbone lines at the feed point of the folded-dipole is unknown, the partition loss is also unknown.
-Assuming the loss to be 3 dB, the total effective LCL of the folded-dipole is estimated to be 2 to 7 dB.

 This is close to the worst case scenario for a single switch branch.
 However since there are many such branches in a house, the aggregated emission from many switch branches must be considered and there is no reason to assume all of them are far away from the worst case scenario.
-Therefore the effective LCL representing the folded-dipole antenna effect of the switch branches in the power line network is estimated to be a few to several dB.
 Note that the antenna current in the folded-dipole formed by the switch branch is invisible from the backbone lines and the outlets, and consequently that the LCL measured at the outlet does not include the folded-dipole antenna effect of the switch branches.
-Therefore the outlet LCL can never be used as a barometer of the antenna currents generated in the power line network driven by the differential-mode signal current from the PLT modems.
+Therefore the outlet LCL is not a barometer of the antenna currents generated in branch lines.

-FIGURE 2-78
+FIGURE 2-7